vsud211/RAG/README.md

-# LangChain Q&A Application with Document Retrieval
+# LangChain Q&A Application with Document Retrieval with Docker support

 This repository contains a Flask-based application that leverages LangChain to perform question-answering over a collection of PDF documents.
 It utilizes embeddings to retrieve relevant document snippets and generate coherent responses.